Global research projects co-designed with experts in East Africa awarded UKRI funding

 875 million school children live in earthquake prone regions, where the lack of resources hinders effective seismic mitigation strategies.
 This is especially true in Malawi, where earthquakes can result in devastating human and school infrastructure loss.

-Anastasios Sextos, Professor Earthquake Engineering, will lead a team of researchers as they work with the Malawi Geological Survey Department, alongside other local government bodies and academic institutions, to codesign novel tools that can reliably assess seismic hazards for school buildings.
+Cabot Institute member Anastasios Sextos, Professor of Earthquake Engineering, will lead a team of researchers as they work with the Malawi Geological Survey Department, alongside other local government bodies and academic institutions, to codesign novel tools that can reliably assess seismic hazards for school buildings.
 Their findings will also enable Malawi to prioritise areas that need to be better safeguarded against earthquake risks.

 Severe water shortage is another pressing development challenge in East Africa; ten droughts since 2000 have led to three severe famines affecting millions of East Africans.
 Droughts are set to become more intense and more frequent due to climate change, creating a pressing need for timely, and practical information about water resources, particularly for rural agro-pastoral populations which are distant from decision-making centres.